fluentform/fluentform/readme.txt

 = The Best and Fastest Contact Form Builder Plugin by Fluent Forms =

-**WP Fluent Forms** is the ultimate user-friendly, **customizable drag-and-drop WordPress Contact Form Plugin** that offers you all the premium features, plus many more completely unique additional features.
+**Fluent Forms** is the ultimate user-friendly, **customizable drag-and-drop WordPress Contact Form Plugin** that offers you all the premium features, plus many more completely unique additional features.
 A perfect **WordPress Form builder** plugin should be developed in a way, so that you don’t have to code every time you need to integrate a form in your website, but can be set up in minutes.
-And that’s why, we have developed WP Fluent Forms for you.
+And that’s why, we have developed Fluent Forms for you.

 [youtube https://www.youtube.com/watch?v=FFR2ZZaVF3g]